Feral-Lang/Book/src/std/2-std-lang.md

 A structure can pack together variables and functions, which allow object-oriented programming.

 An enumeration is a set of names bounds to constant numerical values.

+All the given examples assume the following imports:
 ```
 let lang = import('std/lang');
+let io = import('std/io');
 ```

 ## Functions